Briantam0422/map-navigation/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A map navigator for delivery services allows users to find the best path and directions to multiple address by entering a pick-up location and a drop-off location.
-It supports location search and autocomplete function.
+A map navigator for delivery services allows users to find the best path and directions to multiple addresses by entering a pick-up location and a drop-off location.
+It supports location search and autocomplete functions.

 <p>App Demo</p>